Utrecht University > Faculty of Science > department of Biology > Theoretical Biology & Bioinformatics >

 Books

 There is a wise quote saying that different courses taught by the same teacher resemble each other more than the same course given by different lecturers.
-This is also true for the courses that I teach for biology students at the Utrecht University.
-Each of these courses has resulted into a book covering the material that we teach and providing lots of exercises with detailed answers.
-As admitted above these books overlap considerably.
+This is evidently true for the courses that I teach for biology students at the Utrecht University.
+Each of these courses has resulted into a ebook covering all the material that we teach, and providing lots of exercises with detailed answers.
+As confessed above these books overlap considerably.
+Nevertheless, they may provide a good read for self study.

 The book Theoretical Biology comes from a course given to first year undergraduate biology students at Utrecht University.
-The Appendix of this book gives a short tutorial on phase plane analysis (including linearization and the Jacobi matrix).
+The Appendix of this book gives a short tutorial on phase plane analysis.
 These tools are used to study ODE models from various biological disciplines ranging from ecology, neurobiology, virology to gene regulation.
 Students completing this course successfully should be able to read published models critically and know how to interpret results obtained with mathematical models within their biological discipline.

 The book Modeling Population Dynamics: a graphical approach originates from a course given to undergraduate students in Ecology.
-The book covers the basic material of Theoretical Ecology like predator prey models, competition models, meta-population models, and so on.
-Models are analyzed by phase plane analysis.
+The book covers the basic material of Theoretical Ecology like predator prey models, competition models, and meta-population models, with a strong emphasis on model development.
+Models are analyzed by phase plane analysis (which is introduced shortly in the Appendix).
 One major aim of the book is to provide students with an approach to develop simple mechanistic ODE models.
 Students having completed this course should be able to define novel mathematical models by themselves.
 They should at least be able to judge whether the various terms used in a mathematical model are realistic and/or well-defined.
+The latest version of this book is the reader "Biological Modeling of Populations" presented above.

 The booklet Rekenen aan de afweer contains the Dutch text of my inaugural lecture for the chair in Theoretical Immunology at Utrecht University.